Falmer Stadium: 2015 Rugby World Cup

-An aerial photograph of the stadium, 2011.

 The stadium hosted two Pool B matches in the 2015 Rugby World Cup, labelled as the Brighton Community Stadium.
 The first match was between South Africa and Japan on 19 September 2015 where with 29,290 in attendance, Japan caused one of the biggest upsets in Rugby World Cup history by beating twice winners South Africa 34–32.
 The other match was between Samoa and United States with Samoa winning 25–16 with 29,178 in attendance.
 Before them, as a trial run pre-World Cup, the stadium hosted the England U20s vs France U20s match in the final round of the 2015 Six Nations Under 20s Championship.

 In 2019, a film was produced telling the story of the match between Japan and South Africa, called The Brighton Miracle.

 2025 Women's Rugby World Cup

 In August 2023, the stadium was confirmed as one of eight host venues for the 2025 Women's Rugby World Cup.
 During the tournament, it will be known as the Brighton and Hove Albion Stadium.